 To find out, we used a social listening tool to gather online Halloween conversations from people in the UK and US.
-We uploaded this data to Relative Insight’s text analysis platform to compare how people in both countries anticipated Halloween at the start of September.
+We uploaded this data to Relative Insight’s text analytics platform to compare US and UK consumer sentiment around Halloween at the start of September.

 Our social insights software enables us to eliminate the obvious when interpreting social listening data.
 This means our analysis goes far beyond traditional word clouds and – rather than just highlighting that the word ‘Halloween’ appeared most frequently – truly gets to the heart of what people are saying.